An HJB Approach to a General Continuous-Time Mean-Variance Stochastic Control Problem: Mean-Variance Control

 In this section we make the following assumptions: \begin{enumerate} \item[{\bf (A$_{V}$)}] \begin{itemize} \item The functions $\sigma, b, f, \Phi$ are Borel with respect to $(a,t,x)$ and continuous with respect to $(a,x)$ for every $t$; moreover, there exist constants $K_1, K_2$ such that

 \item

-\item $|\Phi(x)| \le K_1(1 + \|x\|^m)$. \end{itemize} \end{enumerate} For Viscosity solutions we do not need to assume non-degeneracy of matrix $\sigma\sigma^T$.
-Note that the process $(X_t,Y_t)$ would have been strongly degenerate even if we had assumed non-degeneracy of $\sigma\sigma^T$. \begin{Theorem} Under assumptions (A$_V$) for every $\psi\in\er$ the value function $V(t_0,x,y)$ is a unique polynomially growing Viscosity solution of the following HJB equation:
+\item $|\Phi(x)| \le K_1(1 + \|x\|^m)$. \end{itemize} \end{enumerate} For viscosity solutions we do not need to assume non-degeneracy of matrix $\sigma\sigma^T$.
+Note that the process $(X_t,Y_t)$ would have been strongly degenerate even if we had assumed non-degeneracy of $\sigma\sigma^T$.
+Under $(A_V)$ it follows from standard moment bounds on SDE solutions that the value function may grow at infinity no faster than some polynomial. \begin{Theorem} Under assumptions (A$_V$) for every $\psi\in\er$ the value function $V(t_0,x,y,\psi)$ is a unique continuous polynomially growing viscosity solution of the following HJB equation:

 \end{Theorem}

 \begin{proof} We rewrite \eqref{eqn:HJB_visc} in a canonical form:

 where $\tl x = (x,y)$, the Hamiltonian $H$ is given by